RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-auth0.md

     * Copy and save the **Issuer** value.
     * Copy and save the **Identity Provider Login URL**.

-    You will need both of these values, along with the certificate value you copied in the previous step, to configure SAML in SM.
+    You will need both of these values, along with the certificate value you copied in the previous step, to configure SAML in admin console.

     {{<image filename="images/rc/saml/auth0_saml_9.png" alt="" >}}{{</image>}}